risawitama/verbose-potato/README.md

-## What is this movie about?
-It is about 2 hours long.
+## Leather is great for sneaking around because it's made of hide.